 Documents This is the name of the document.
-You can specify a name from with a document from the Modify Document dialog available from the Properties button.
+You can specify a name from the Modify Document Dialog or by specifying it in the document's properties. Туре This is the document type.
+Document types can be associated with a document from the Modify Document dialog available from the Properties button.
 Document types are determined in the Document Types manager available from the Setup menu.